Italian health insurance card: Features

 The material consists of a plastic card with identical size and consistency to a typical ATM card.
 The cards are printed on the front with the tax code, expiration date, biographical data, and the distinctive coat of arms of the Italian region of residence.
 The front of the card also includes Braille characters for the blind and an integrated circuit.
 On the back of the card are located the tax code barcodes, the magnetic strip, and the words "Tessera europea di assicurazione malattia", meaning "European health insurance card".

 Pharmaceutical expenses

 From 1 January 2008 legislation came into force imposing an obligation to issue the "scontrino fiscale parlante" for the certification of medicines to be used for deducting expenses.
 The receipt shows the amount and type of drugs purchased, in addition to the tax code reviews.
-To purchase medicine, it is necessary to supply your health insurance card or your Italian fiscal code card.
+It is necessary to supply the health insurance card or Italian fiscal code card when purchasing medicine.